-The IHF Rules of the Game for Wheelchair Handball basically follow the IHF Rules of the Game for Indoor Handball.
+The IHF Rules of the Game for Wheelchair Handball Six-a-Side basically follow the IHF Rules of the Game for Indoor Handball.
 No special rules shall apply despite having mixed teams.
 However, due to the different capabilities of players, the amendments listed shall be implemented and will be used for the upcoming IHF Wheelchair Handball events.

 Rules of the Game (Wheelchair Handball Four-a-Side)